zfhassaan/jazzcash/README.md

 #### About
-Looking for a secure and reliable payment gateway in Pakistan?
-JazzCash offers fast transaction processing, advanced fraud protection, and a user-friendly interface for businesses of all sizes.
-As a small business owner, e-commerce store owner, or developer, you can find a solution that fits your needs with JazzCash.
-Our detailed guide will show you how to easily integrate with the JazzCash Hosted Checkout for hassle-free online payments from your customers.
-Trust JazzCash to help you grow your online sales and reach your business goals.
+JazzCash is a leading payment gateway in Pakistan that allows businesses to securely accept online payments from their customers.
+With fast and reliable transaction processing, advanced fraud protection, and a user-friendly interface, JazzCash makes it easy for merchants to grow their online sales.
+Whether you're a small business owner, e-commerce store owner, or a developer looking to integrate a payment gateway into your website or mobile app, JazzCash has a solution that fits your needs.

-This document contains detailed explanation about how to integrate with Jazzcash Hosted Checkout.
+This document contains a detailed explanation of how to integrate with JazzCash's hosted checkout feature (version 1.0.0).
-<small>v1.0.0</small>

 #### Intended Audience
-This document is for merchants acquires and developers who want to integrate with Jazzcash to perform a HostedCheckout.
+This document is for merchants and developers who want to integrate with JazzCash to perform a hosted checkout.

 #### Integration Scope
-The merchant will implement all ecommerce functionality.
-Jazzcash service (Jazzcash) will be used only payment processing with hosted checkout.
+The merchant will implement all e-commerce functionality.
+The JazzCash service will only be used for payment processing with the hosted checkout feature.

 #### API End Points
-This package only contains the hosted checkout process, there's no API Endpoint specified for direct checkout.
+This package only contains the hosted checkout process.
+There are no API endpoints specified for direct checkout.

 #### Integration Prerequisites
-Merchants will be registered on Jazzcash prior to integration.
-After merchant sign up for Jazzcash account, following two unique values will be provided to merchant to operate: *Merchant_ID* , *Password*, *Hashkey*, *Sandbox url* and *Production url* will be provided by jazzcash, these keys are used to get a one-time authentication token, which is used to authenticate payment requests to the "Jazzcash"payment gateway.
+Merchants must be registered with JazzCash prior to integration.
+After signing up for a JazzCash account, the merchant will receive the following unique values to operate: `Merchant_ID`, `Password`, `Hashkey`, `Sandbox URL`, and `Production URL`.
+These keys are used to get a one-time authentication token, which

 #### Installation
 You can install the package via composer